A Study Evaluating KTE-X19 in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (ZUMA-3)

 - Baseline oxygen saturation > 92% on room air

-- In subjects previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.
+- In individuals previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.

-- Diagnosis of Burkitt's leukemia/lymphoma according to WHO classification or chronic myelogenous leukemia lymphoid blast crisis
+- Diagnosis of Burkitt's leukemia/lymphoma according to World Health Organization (WHO) classification or chronic myelogenous leukemia lymphoid blast crisis

 - Isolated extramedullary disease